P1xt/p1xt-guides/topic-guides/angular.md

 * Use Angular Material
 * Use Bootstrap
 -----
-- [ ]  Tutorial: [TypeScript basics types ](https://www.typescriptlang.org/docs/handbook/basic-types.html) through [Project Configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) of the TypeScript Handbook
+- [ ]  Official Docs: [TypeScript basics types ](https://www.typescriptlang.org/docs/handbook/basic-types.html) through [Project Configuration](https://www.typescriptlang.org/docs/handbook/tsconfig-json.html) of the TypeScript Handbook
 - [ ]  Project: [CodeWars](www.codewars.com) - complete 20 problems using TypeScript
-- [ ]  Tutorial: [Karma](https://karma-runner.github.io/2.0/index.html) - all config sections
+- [ ]  Official Docs: [Karma](https://karma-runner.github.io/2.0/index.html) - all config sections
 - [ ]  Project: Pick a template from [here](https://freebiesbug.com/psd-freebies/website-template/), [here](http://www.free-css.com/free-css-templates) or [here](http://www.os-templates.com/free-website-templates) and implement an Angular application with it as your inspiration (do not use its assets)
-- [ ]  Tutorial: [Angular](https://angular.io/) - Fundamentals, all sections
+- [ ]  Official Docs: [Angular](https://angular.io/) - Fundamentals, all sections
 - [ ]  Project: Pick a template from [here](https://freebiesbug.com/psd-freebies/website-template/), [here](http://www.free-css.com/free-css-templates) or [here](http://www.os-templates.com/free-website-templates) and implement an Angular application with it as your inspiration (do not use its assets)
 - [ ]  Podcast: [Adventures in Angular](https://devchat.tv/adv-in-angular) - listen to one episode of your choice.
 - [ ]  Podcast: [AngularAir](https://angularair.com/) - watch one episode of your choice.